Can Adversarial Examples Be Parsed to Reveal Victim Model Information?

-Although there exist other types of $\ell_p$ attacks, our focused attack methods have been diverse, covering different optimization methods, attack losses, $\ell_p$ norms, and dependencies on the {\VM} $\btheta$, as summarized in \textbf{Table\,\ref{tab: attacks}}.
+It is worth noting that we concentrate on $\ell_\infty$ and $\ell_2$ attacks as our exploration into the potential for model parsing from adversarial examples. \textit{Our aim is not to exhaustively catalog all attack methods but to demonstrate a possibly novel avenue for reverse engineering of {\VM} information carried by adversarial instances.}

-\paragraph{Model parsing of adversarial attacks.} It is clear that adversarial attacks contain the information of {\VM} ($\btheta$), although the degree of their dependence varies.
-Inspired by the above, one may wonder if the \textit{attributes} of $\btheta$ can be \textit{inferred} from these attack instances, \textit{i.e.}, adversarial perturbations, or perturbed images.
-The model attributes of our interest include model architecture types as well as finer-level knowledge, \textit{e.g.}, activation function type.
+\textbf{Model parsing of adversarial attacks.} It is clear that adversarial attacks contain the information of {\VM} ($\btheta$), although the degree of their dependence varies.
+Thus, one may wonder if the \textit{attributes} of $\btheta$ can be \textit{inferred} from these attack instances, \textit{i.e.}, adversarial perturbations/examples.
+The model attributes of our interest include model architectures as well as finer-level knowledge, \textit{e.g.}, activation function type.
 We call the resulting problem \textbf{model parsing of adversarial attacks}, as described below.

-To our best knowledge, the feasibility of model parsing from adversarial attack instances is an open question.
-Its challenges stay in two dimensions. \textbf{First}, through the \textbf{model lens}, {\VM} (victim model) is indirectly coupled with adversarial attacks, \textit{e.g.}, via local gradient information or model queries.
+To the best of our knowledge, the feasibility of model parsing for adversarial attacks is an open question.
+Its challenges stay in two dimensions. \textbf{First}, through the \textbf{model lens}, {\VM} is indirectly coupled with adversarial attacks, \textit{e.g.}, via local gradient information or model queries.
 Thus, it remains elusive what {\VM} information is fingerprinted in adversarial attacks and impacts the feasibility of model parsing. \textbf{Second}, through the \textbf{attack lens}, the diversity of adversarial attacks (Table\,\ref{tab: attacks}) makes a once-for-all model parsing solution extremely difficult.
-Spurred by the above, we will take the first solid step to investigate the feasibility of model parsing from adversarial attacks and study what factors may influence the model parsing performance.
-The insight into model parsing could offer us an in-depth understanding of the encountered threat model and inspire new designs of adversarial defenses and robust models.
+We thus take the first step to investigate the feasibility of model parsing and study what factors may influence its performance.